How to Conduct a Survey: 8 Practical Steps and Best Practices

 Once you’re done crafting your goal statement, keep it nearby and have a look at it now and then to make sure you don’t stray away from the goal of your survey.

-The second step is to decide on a specific group of people you want to learn from.
+Another step in conducting online surveys is to decide on a specific group of people you want to learn from.

 Surveying the right group of people is key to unlocking the right insights that you otherwise wouldn’t have unlocked if you had sent the same survey to the wrong group.